Most important item in the collection: the buildings

 A few years before World War I the city of Antwerp built De Loods in the Montevideostraat.
 It is a large, high and deep customs shed, about 550 m², with a narrow, charming brick façade.
 This shed was probably used by the Red Star Line as a depository for the baggage after it was disinfected.

 The high chimney of the Red Star Line building was an orientation point for thousands of passengers who sought to find their way from the Central Station to the Scheldt quays from the early 1920s to 1934.
 It was a vertical beacon indicating that the voyage across the ocean beckoned.
 The dream of a new life in America was one step closer.

 The smoking chimney was torn down in 1936 and Antwerp’s skyline lacked the historic, vertical presence of the Red Star Line.
 A new tower was built during the restoration works.
 It links the Red Star Line Museum with the water and the place on the quay where the ships departed.
 The lookout tower reflects the experiences and the emotions of the travellers who looked out over Antwerp from the lofty Red Star Line ocean steamers.

 The American architectural firm Beyer Blinder Belle Architects and Planners was responsible for restoring the buildings.
 They also signed on for designing the museum.
 Beyer Blinder Belle Architects and Planners also renovated the Ellis Island Immigration Museum and Grand Central Station in New York.

 The harbour sheds on the Rijnkaai were the last stop on the European continent for many Red Star Line passengers.
-Today the site is one of the few remaining physical witnesses of the exodus of tens of millions of Europeans to the New World.
-The designers want to take advantage of these historic assets.
+Today, the site is one of the few remaining physical witnesses of the exodus of tens of millions of Europeans to the New World.
+The designers have taken full advantage of these historical assets.